 Adult and Pediatric Cardiothoracic Surgery Fellowship

-This one-year program offered by the Department of Surgery’s Division of Cardiothoracic Surgery at IU School of Medicine is available for individuals seeking additional training in thoracic transplantation and mechanical circulatory support.
+This three-year program offered by the Department of Surgery’s Division of Cardiothoracic Surgery at IU School of Medicine is available for individuals seeking additional training in thoracic transplantation and mechanical circulatory support.
 Eligible candidates must have completed a United States, board-approved training program in cardiothoracic surgery and be eligible for medical licensure in the State of Indiana.

 Cardiac training emphasizes surgery for congestive heart failure, while pulmonary training emphasizes surgical management of end-stage lung disease, including ventricular assist devices, total artificial heart devices, heart transplantation, complex cardiac surgery on low EF patients, lung transplantation and ECMO.
 Clinical research opportunities are available and strongly encouraged.
 At the end of the fellowship year, trainees are competent in heart and lung procurement and implantations of hearts, lungs and ventricular assist devices as well as the initiation and care of ECMO.